soksochetraa/SokSochetraa/README.md

 ### Expense Tracker App (Android)
 - Built a personal expense tracking app with category management
 - Used RecyclerView, RoomDB, LiveData, and MVVM architecture

-### Retina Image U-Net (Deep Learning)
-- Implemented U-Net for retina image reconstruction using PyTorch
-- Trained model on grayscale slices and visualized performance with MSE loss

 ---